 1> initialise or re-initialise the configured sidelink grant to determine PSCCH duration(s) and PSSCH duration(s) according to sl-TimeOffsetCGType1 and sl-TimeResourceCGType1, and to reoccur with sl-periodCG for transmissions of multiple MAC PDUs according to clause 8.1.2 of TS 38.214 [7].

+NOTE 1: If the MAC entity is configured with multiple configured sidelink grants, collision among the configured sidelink grants may occur.
+How to handle the collision is left to UE implementation.

 When a configured sidelink grant is released by upper layers, all the corresponding configurations shall be released and all corresponding sidelink grants shall be cleared.

 The MAC entity shall: